openbullet/openbullet2-docs/docs/contributing/issues.md

 These labels are broad categories for which part of the codebase is affected.

-- `backend`: An issue that mainly relates to the server backend code.
+- `area:backend`: An issue that mainly relates to the server backend code.
+- `area:frontend`: An issue that mainly relates to the server frontend code.
-- `build`: An issue that mainly relates to the build process.
+- `area:deployment`: An issue that mainly relates to the build process.
+- `area:tooling`: An issue that mainly relates to the tooling and test code.

+### Libraries

+These labels determine on which library, an issue is related.

+- `lib:core`: An issue related to the core library.
+- `lib:rurilib`: An issue related to the rurilib library.

+### Client

+These labels determine on which client, an issue is related.

+- `client:native`: An issue that appears on native client.
+- `client:web`: An issue that appears on web client.

 ### Criticality